What Were Two Effects Of The Bonus Army

 Background

 In the aftermath of World War I, Congress passed the Adjusted Service Certificate (ASC) in 1924, granting veterans a certificate redeemable for $500 after 20 years or $100 immediately.
-The certificate was deliberately delayed until 1945 to avoid straining the federal budget during the 1920s.
-On the flip side, the Great Depression of the early 1930s left many veterans unemployed and destitute, prompting them to seek early redemption of their certificates.
+Plus, the certificate was deliberately delayed until 1945 to avoid straining the federal budget during the 1920s.
+Even so, the Great Depression of the early 1930s left many veterans unemployed and destitute, prompting them to seek early redemption of their certificates.
 Organized under the banner of the “Bonus Army,” these veterans—many of whom were young, unemployed, and facing family hardship—marched to Washington to demand immediate cash payment.

 Effect One: Political Repercussions